 When considering the cost of RFID tags or even the cost of an entire RFID system, it is critical to also analyze the benefits that RFID brings to an application.
 A complete business analysis of deploying RFID should be performed, since the benefit of deploying RFID in an application can considerably outweigh the cost, even at today's prices.
-Specifically, the business analyses of RFID systems should take into account the direct savings that RFID deployment will enable, such as higher employee productivity, automated business processes, workforce reductions, and the valuable information collected through RFID.
+Specifically, the business analyses of RFID systems should take into account the direct savings that RFID deployment will enable, such as higher employee productivity, automated business processes, workforce reductions, and valuable information collected through RFID.
 In supply chain management scenarios the benefits of RFID deployment are tremendous.
 First, the merchandise can be tracked in real-time, allowing more efficient scheduling of operations.
 RFID may also allow reductions in the number of workers, since many currently manual processes can be automated.
 RFID can also prevent theft of goods, which are stolen predominantly by insiders.
-According to [16] [49], insider thieves outnumber outsider thieves six to one.
-It has been documented that over 1% of goods in retail stores are stolen [49], and the real losses due to theft are likely to be much higher, as companies tend to underreport theft statistics.
-Multi-tag technology enables objects to be tracked more effectively, not only during transport or check-out, but also during manufacturing and warehousing, which can significantly reduce theft rates and thereby increase profits.
+Multitag technology enables objects to be tracked more effectively, not only during transport or check-out, but also during manufacturing and warehousing, which can significantly reduce theft and thereby increase profits.

-10.2 Tag Manufacturing Yield Issues
+7.2 Tag Manufacturing Yield Issues

 Manufacturing yield is one of the main criteria that influence the cost of VLSI chips.
-This is because customers have to pay not only for the good chips delivered to them, but also for the defective chips that never made it out of the fabrication facility, as well as for the labor-intensive separation of the good ones from the defective ones.
-For example, according to recent research by RFID vendors, as many as 30% of RFID chips are damaged during production when chips are attached to their antennas, and an additional 10 to 15 percent are damaged during the printing process [18].

-Due to the redundancy built into our proposed multi-tag RFID systems, we can often ignore the manufacturing yield.
+This is because customers have to pay not only for the good chips delivered to them, but also for the defective chips that never made it out of the fabrication facility.
+For example, according to recent research by RFID vendors, as many as 30% of RFID chips are damaged during production when chips are attached to their antennas, and an additional 10 to 15 percent are damaged during the printing process [14].
+Due to the redundancy built into multi-tag RFID systems, we can often ignore the manufacturing yield.
 Some manufactured RFID tags may be defective, while others may fail in the field, but if multiple tags are attached to each object, the probability that all the tags fail is still quite small.
-This considerably increases the overall reliability of a multi-tag RFID system, and also decreases the tag manufacturing costs (e.g., expensive manufacturing steps such as testing may be dispensed with).
+This considerably increases the overall reliability of a multi-tag RFID system, and decreases the tag manufacturing costs (e.g., expensive manufacturing steps such as testing may be dispensed with).